$2 million settlement case study for a marine harmed at a Myrtle Beach Hotel

 “Assembling that team of experts was critical.
 Being willing to go all in on your big cases means you have to win big and of all people, this client deserved it,” recounts Attorney Mosier.

-As the trial date neared, Attorneys Mosier and Johnson spent painstaking hours preparing their statements, questions, and witnesses.
+As the trial date neared, Attorney Mosier spent painstaking hours preparing her statements, questions, and witnesses.
 Garcia, his family, and key witnesses had flights and accommodation booked.
 However, the Friday before the trial was set to begin, the insurance company’s attorneys communicated a final settlement offer of $1,000,000, making the total settlement for Garcia $2,000,000.
 Resolving a case in the final days before a trial is common, however, without an impending trial, the defense often does not feel the same pressure to offer fair compensation.
 The defense likely knew that the optics of this case would not be in their favor, and they put out a last-ditch effort to resolve the case before appearing before a Horry County jury.
-Without attorneys Mosier and Johnson who have the experience and legal skills necessary to try a case in court, Garcia likely would not have received the settlement he did.
+Without attorney Mosier who have the experience and legal skills necessary to try a case in court, Garcia likely would not have received the settlement he did.

 Forging a New Future and Holding Corporations Accountable